evertrue/elk_forwarder-cookbook/README.md

 [Certificate Notes](https://github.com/elastic/logstash-forwarder#important-tlsssl-certificate-notes)
 on the logstash forwarder repo for help.

+However, with that said there is a `certs` recipe that you can use at your own risk to pull certs from a data bag.

 You can tweak the Certificate locations in the `[elk_forwarder]['config']['network']['ssl *']` attributes

 ## Contributing